latolukasz/beeorm-doc/docs/guide/crud.md

 # CRUD

-On previous pages you have learned how to configure BeeORM and update MySQL schema.
-Now it's time to play with [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) actions.
+In the previous sections, you learned how to configure BeeORM and update the MySQL schema.
+Now it's time to perform CRUD (Create, Read, Update, and Delete) actions using BeeORM.

-All examples here are build on top of this code:
+The following examples build upon the following code base:

 ```go
 package main